What is www.fastsupport.com? Is Fast Support safe? Can you trust FastSupport? Is Fastsupport.com a scam? Does Fastsupport Apple Scam exist?

 |User Experience||Join Our Forum to Discuss FastSupport.com.|

-FastSupport.com Scam seems to be active in November 2018 as well.
+FastSupport.com Scam seems to be active for owners of Macintosh systems as well.
 Mac users report that their Macbooks are compromised with FastSupport.com, so apparently they also seem to be affected by such tech support scams.
 The website and GoToAssist tool are being used in relation and with redirects leading to different landing pages and different phone numbers.
 One phone number that is recently being used by scam authors is the following: